yongkanghe/aks-k10/README.md

-I just want to build an AKS Kubernetes Cluster to play with the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.
+I just want to build an AKS Cluster to play with the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.

 It is challenging to create AKS Cluster from Azure Cloud if you are not familiar to it.
 After the AKS Cluster is up running, we still need to install Kasten, create a sample database, create location profile, backup policies etc..
 The whole process is not that simple.